Neelakurinji123/collectd-Telit-LN940-wwan/README.md

 mobile_signal_sinr	value:GAUGE:U:U
 ```
 2. In the web interface, go to Statistics -> Setup -> General plugins -> Exec
    and add a command.
-Script is `/usr/share/collectd/scripts/collect.sh`, user
+Script is `/usr/libexec/collectd/collect.sh`, user
-   is `network`, and group is `dialout`
+   is `nobody`, and group is `nogroup`
 3. Visualise the data.
 This can be done by installing the `exec.js` script in
     `/www/luci-static/resources/statistics/rrdtool/definitions/exec.js`